 A misdemeanor offense is less serious than a felony matter.
 There are four classes of misdemeanor offenses in Virginia (Code of Virginia § 18.2-9).
 In Virginia, the most serious class of misdemeanors is punishable by no more than twelve months of jail time and a $2,500.00 fine, either or both.
 Some acts may be classified as either a misdemeanor or felony, depending on the particular factual circumstances of the offense, such as the value of an item taken or damaged, the class of the victim, or the number of previous similar offenses

-• Class I Misdemeanor – A Class I Misdemeanor is the most serious of the misdemeanor crimes in Virginia.
-Common class 1 misdemeanors include assault, trespassing, possession of Schedule III/IV drugs,, DUI, domestic assault, driving with a suspended license, reckless driving, and petty larceny.
+A Class 1 Misdemeanor is the most serious of the misdemeanor crimes in Virginia.
+Common class 1 misdemeanors include assault, trespassing, possession of Schedule III/IV drugs, DUI, domestic assault, driving with a suspended license, reckless driving, and petit larceny.

 Possible Punishments: A maximum of twelve (12) months in jail and/or a fine of up to $2,500.

-• Class II Misdemeanor – A class 2 Misdemeanor is less serious than a class 1 misdemeanor, but it could still result in a loss of liberty and a significant fine.
+A Class 2 Misdemeanor is less serious than a class 1 misdemeanor, but it could still result in a loss of liberty and a significant fine.
 Driving without a Valid Operator’s license, (1st offense) is perhaps the most common of the class 2 misdemeanors, which also include some obstruction offenses and similar licensing offenses.

 Possible Punishments: No more than six (6) months of jail time and/or a fine of up to $1,000.

-• Class III Misdemeanor – The next step down in severity is the class 3 misdemeanor.
-Class 3 misdemeanors do not carry the potential loss of liberty and are generally restricted to regulatory and licensing enforcement matters, often involving forestry, livestock or sales. .
+The next step down in severity is the class 3 misdemeanor.
+Class 3 misdemeanors do not carry the potential loss of liberty and are generally restricted to regulatory and licensing enforcement matters, often involving forestry, livestock or sales.

 Possible Punishments: No jail time is involved.
 Fines are not to exceed $500.

-• Class IV Misdemeanor – A Class IV Misdemeanor is the least serious of the offenses that may be considered a misdemeanor in Virginia.
+A Class 4 Misdemeanor is the least serious of the offenses that may be considered a misdemeanor in Virginia.
 The most common class 4 misdemeanor offense is Virginia Code Section 18.2-388, the statute for public intoxication, or “drunk in public,” which also includes public swearing or profane gestures.